 This is adapted from a Barbara Kafka recipe via my friend Tracy Nesdoly.
-You can omit the potato and, if you like, use rice instead.
-Swiss Chard would be nice in it and I added some frozen chopped kale.
-I used frozen broccoli.
-Tracy omits the peas.
-In my mind, the secrets to this – for vibrant colour and taste as well as nutrients – are the parsley and watercress.
+You can omit the potato and use rice instead.
+This tasty, colourful, nourishing and meatless soup is versatile – you can add Swiss chard or kale and you can vary the quantities.
+You should wash the leek well – the grit is between the leaves.
 This is good served hot, at room temperature or cold.
 I like to swirl a little plain yogurt in each bowl for garnish.

 1 medium leek, white and light-green parts only, halved lengthwise, thinly sliced